mikezano/zano-press/did-you-know/infinite-animation-iteration.md

 <div id="ball2">
 </div>

-## How is this useful
+## One more thing ...
 There also exists an `animationstart` event as well to use for whatever need you have, but it was new to me that `animationend` would not trigger after each iteration but it did make sense to then use the `animationiteraion` event.
-Below is a table of the 3 aniamtion hooks available and what they do.
-Hopefully this helps someone on their CSS animation discoveries !
+Below is a handy table of the 3 animation hooks available and what they do.
+Hopefully this helps someone on their CSS animation journey !

 | Event                |        Description        |
 | -------------------- | :-----------------------: |
 | `animationend`       |  CSS animation completes  |